tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

 The addition was dug out deep below and made into this make-shift science lab.
 Wires and bulbs that were connected hung up haphazardly to keep the light illuminating the entire area.
 I could see those large speakers embedded into the rocky walls.
-Multiple instruments and machines buzzed or malfunctioned but were neatly stacked in an area.
+Sparks flew from multiple instruments and machines that buzzed or malfunctioned but were neatly stacked in certain areas.
 There was a large operating table with bolted down reinforced shackles that lay broken to the side of it.
-More blood and even glass was littered around this area.
+More blood and glass were littered around this area.
 I even picked up a few documents on the ground, but most were stepped on or covered in filth or blood to even be legible.
 Scientists and soldiers, both our military and their commandos were all dead.
 I was speechless.
 There were no words to even be said at all.
 We just walked into something straight out of a horror film.

 &#x200B;